ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 `data/5_scc/global_scc` - location in which output is saved from the SCC calculation notebooks.

 - `quadratic` contains folders for the main specification (including uncertainty) and all the robustness checks except for the cubic damage function robustness check.
+  - `wo_costs` contain SCCs calculated without adaptation costs.
+The default is with costs.
+  - `uncertainty` contains quantiles of SCCs using damage function, climate, and full uncertainty.
+While users can only calculate the first, the output of all 3 are stored in this colder
 - `cubic` contains output from the cubic damage function robustness check.

-`output/5_scc` - location of tables and figures in Carleton et al (2019).
+`output/5_scc` - location of tables and figures in Carleton et al (2022).

 - `tables` contains Latex files for each SCC presentation table in the paper.
 These are generated manually from the output in `data/5_scc/global_scc`.
 - `figures` contains SCC-related figures that appear in the appendix of the paper.
-These are output by the SCC notebooks in `pfair`.
+These are output by the SCC notebooks in this repo.